plpreokhijpS/bestjfsrAaetjrfsk/README.md

             NameMon = "Fishman Warrior"
             CFrameQ = CFrame.new(61122.65234375, 18.497442245483, 1569.3997802734)
             CFrameMon = CFrame.new(60844.10546875, 98.462875366211, 1298.3985595703)
-			if _G.Auto_Farm and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 3000 then
+			if Auto_Farm and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 3000 then
 				game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("requestEntrance",Vector3.new(61163.8515625, 11.6796875, 1819.7841796875))
 			end
         elseif Lv == 400 or Lv <= 449 or SelectMonster == "Fishman Commando [Lv.
 400]" then -- Fishman Commando